Alfakynz/WildLight/README.md

 ### Mod

-- Fixes Deeper and Darker portal particles (remove particles from the portal)
+- Fixes Deeper and Darker portal particles (remove particles from the portal when PhysicsMod is installed)

 ### Built-in resource pack